PerseusDL/canonical-pdlrefwk/data/viaf66541464/001/readme.md

 You offer Perseus any modifications you make.

 Please include file header information found in <fileDesc> or <sourceDesc> tags: particularly title, authors, publisher, ISBN, etc. whenever possible.

+Note: removed viaf66541464.001.perseus-eng2.xml as this file appeared older than perseus-eng1 and did not validate.